markviola/android-mtg-life-counter/README.md

 * Add activity where the user can see a record of life total changes (Use services to check length between inputs?)
 * Add feature for when a player gets eliminated, it takes the user to a defeat screen then goes to a new activity with [player # - 1] people
 * Add text-to-speech for defeat screen
+* Ability to set custom timer lenght in settings
+* Timer functionality for three and four players